MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Experiments

 \subsubsection{Multiple pretrained models}

 We now evaluate the case where there is more than one pretrained model to mine from.
 We leverage two groups of pretrained Progressive GANs: (a) the \textit{car} and \textit{bus} model, (b) the \textit{winter} and \textit{church} model.
-We train the models for the car, bus, and church categories by using corresponding images from the LSUN dataset~\cite{yu2015lsun}, while we train the \textit{winter} model with a collection of 10,000 images of winter scenes.
+We train the models for the car, bus, and church categories by using corresponding images from the LSUN dataset~\citep{yu2015lsun}, while we train the \textit{winter} model with a collection of 10,000 images of winter scenes, which is got by Google.

 We provide results for the two methods that we propose to transfer knowledge from multiple GANs.
 We use \emph{MineGAN(multi)} to denote the method that mines from multiple GANs (see Section~\ref{sec:multipleGANs}).
 We also show the results of the fused model, which combines the separate pretrained GANs into a single conditional GAN (see Section~\ref{sec:fusion}).
 We then apply mining to the fused model.
 These results are indicated with the name \emph{MineGAN(fusion)}.
 When we compare to methods that can only be based on a single pretrained GAN (TransferGAN and ADGAN) we run with all pretrained models, and report only the best results.